ranghel/dixby-node-app/README.md

   node dixby.js my-tweets:
     This will show the last 20 tweets and when they were created at in your terminal/bash window.

-  node dixby.js spotify-this-song '<song name here>':
+  node dixby.js spotify-this-song 'song name here':
     This will show the following information about the song in your terminal/bash window Artist(s)
       The song's name